Bø, Midt-Telemark

 Bø or Bø i Telemark is the administrative centre of Midt-Telemark Municipality in Telemark county, Norway.
 The village is located along the river Bøelva, about half-way between the large lakes Seljordsvatnet and Norsjø.
 It is located about 2.5 km south of the village of Folkestad, about 6 km northwest of the village of Gvarv, and about 15 km north of the village of Bjervamoen.
 The small village of Nordbøåsane lies about 2.5 km east of the village.

-The 3.51 km2 village has a population (2022) of 3,609 and a population density of 1027 PD/km2.
+The 3.34 km2 village has a population (2025) of and a population density of 1188 PD/km2.

 The Norwegian National Road 36 and the Sørlandsbanen railway line both pass through the village.
 Both the Bø Church and the Old Bø Church are located in the village.

+History

+The village was also the administrative centre of the old Bø Municipality which existed from 1838 until 2020 (when it became part of Midt-Telemark Municipality).